hashicorp/terraform-website/content/source/docs/enterprise/private/aws-setup-guide.html.md

 In this configuration, the PTFE instances should still be configured to listen for incoming SSL/TLS connections but can do so using a self-signed certificate.

-The load balancer, being configured to send traffic to port 443 on the instances as type `https`, will ignore the fact that it can't trust the self-signed certificate and operate correctly.
+Since the load balancer is configured to send traffic to port 443 on the instances as type `https`, will ignore the fact that it can't trust the self-signed certificate and operate correctly.